ExtendRealityLtd/VRTK/README.md

   grabbing controller grabs the object if it already has a joint attached.
 A higher number here will reduce the oscillation effect when moving jointed Interactable Objects.
+  * **Pause Collisions On Grab:** If this is checked then collisions with the Interactable Object are temporarily disabled whilst the object snaps to the controller.
+This is useful if a game object may get stuck inside another object when it is being grabbed.

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used